 A physical therapist can help rehabilitate the postural changes and functional limitations associated with hyperkyphosis.

 When a more serious problem is ruled out, your physical therapist will perform special tests to assess your unique condition.
-The therapist will begin by observing, measuring, and recording your postural alignment, trunk strength, range of motion, and flexibility in movement.
-He or she may also measure your spinal curve with a special ruler.
-If you are experiencing difficulty walking or keeping your balance, your therapist will observe your movement and perform tests to determine the level of difficulty, and whether you have an increased risk of falling.
+Your physical therapist will begin by observing, measuring, and recording your postural alignment, trunk strength, range of motion, and flexibility in movement.
+If you are experiencing difficulty walking or keeping your balance, your physical therapist will observe your movement and perform tests to determine the level of difficulty, and whether you have an increased risk of falling.

 - Breathing exercises to help improve your tolerance for physical activity by increasing your lung capacity.

-- Myofascial/soft tissue manual therapy (using hands-on techniques) and shoulder mobilization to help improve spinal flexibility.
+- Myofascial/soft tissue manual therapy (hands-on massage techniques), and in some cases joint mobilization (gentle movements guided by your physical therapist) to help improve spinal flexibility.

 - Specialized braces or therapeutic taping to help reduce the angle of the curve.

 Remember, all cases of hyperkyphosis are different.
-Your physical therapist will choose the best treatment options for you based on his or her evaluation of your specific problem.
+Your physical therapist will choose the best treatment options for you based on your specific condition.

 Can this Injury or Condition be Prevented?

 Research has not shown that hyperkyphosis can be prevented.
-However, it has shown that maintaining and improving posture and physical fitness can significantly improve hyperkyphosis and prevent it from worsening with the normal aging process.
+However, it has shown that maintaining and improving posture and physical fitness can reduce hyperkyphosis and prevent it from worsening with the normal aging process.